 - Research Innovator Awards:

-- Initial focus will be on young investigators who need a stimulus to jumpstart the project or take it to the next level.
+- The initial focus will be on young investigators who need a stimulus to jumpstart the project or take it to the next level.

 - Up to two cycles of support.

 - Rapid and flexible funding to ensure maximal and timely impact

-- Fellowships: Provide advanced training in IBD clinical care and research for those committing their career to the field.
+- Fellowships: Provide advanced training in IBD clinical care and research for those committing their careers to the field.

 Each award is evaluated by: